rnfor-pro/DevOps/monitoring-logging/README.md

 # Deploy Netflix Clone on AWS Cloud using Jenkins - DevSecOps Project!

-DevSecOps Pipeline Solution built using Jenkins as the CI tool.
-With Sonarqube, OWASP, and Trivy for security and vulnerability detection.
-Docker used in containerizing the App, and ArgoCD to enabled Continuous Deployment to AWS EKS.
-Helm to managing the Kubernetes applications a breeze.
-With the power of Prometheus and Grafana, to gaine valuable insights into the application’s performance, cluster health, and pipeline metrics.
+DevSecOps Pipeline Solution built using Jenkins as the CI tool, with SonarQube, OWASP, and Trivy for security and vulnerability detection.
+Docker is used for containerizing the app, and ArgoCD enables Continuous Deployment to AWS EKS.
+Helm makes managing the Kubernetes applications a breeze.
+With the power of Prometheus and Grafana, we gain valuable insights into the application’s performance, cluster health, and pipeline metrics.

 - Prerequisites